bhgabel/Accessioning/README.md

 1. Open the existing order and ensure a failure case exists
 2. Open the failure case, change `Status` to Open and `Priority` to High
 3. Open OLI, scroll down and click `Resubmission`
+4. Create a new Specimen Arrival case
+5. `LIMS Accessioning`

 ## Contact Exists